 And besides…

 Reinier is a member of the Board of Directors of the International Society of Primerus Law Firms.
-In addition to being a lawyer, Reinier is Honorary Consul of Brazil and participates in the management of numerous charitable organizations.
+In addition to being a lawyer, Reinier participates in the management of numerous charitable organizations and he was Honorary Consul of Brazil for over 30 years.

 Reinier W.L.
 Russell, LL.M. has registered the following legal areas in the register of legal areas of the Netherlands Bar: